Whelsea/DefenseShuffleDP/README.md

   ```

   - All settings can be modified at the beginning of `histogram/run_experiments.py`, in a similar manner to `count_sum`, by adjusting the `algorithms`, `data_modes`, and parameter lists such as `list_n`, `list_B`, `list_lambda`, etc.
+  - For quick testing or debugging, the algorithms can also be executed directly within their corresponding files (e.g., `FE1.py` or `ours_fe.py`) without running the full experiment script.

 The data/ directories include preprocessed samples for selected settings.
 Due to file size constraints, we do not include all datasets or parameter combinations.
 However, each dataset folder includes scripts for generating or processing the original data.